genevaers/User-Documentation/README.md

-# The static site generator is available in the directory of that name.
+# The static site generator is available in the directory of siteGenerator.